 To make the soup less spicy, start by omitting the jalapeno.

 For this recipe, you'll need a good stock pot or dutch oven.
 Those are the most important parts!

 To see my favorite soup pots, check out my dream kitchen collection on Food52.

 Or shop my Amazon Page, where I’ve rounded up my top kitchen picks!

-This Whole30 Chicken Poblano Soup recipe is a meal prep hero!
-With plenty of veggies and a spicy broth, it’s paleo, gluten free, low carb, and keto.
+This dairy free Roasted Poblano Soup with Chicken recipe is a meal prep hero!
+With plenty of veggies and a spicy broth, it's Whole30, gluten free, low carb, and keto.